 The Strange Process of Renting in Hawaii

-The property managers require that you fill out a long and personal application form and charge you for processing the application before speaking with you.
+Most property managers require that you fill out a long application form and charge you for processing the application before even speaking with you.
 They often won’t talk to you on the phone, but instead require that you bring the application to their office or mail it.
 The application requires multiple personal references, job information with contacts for verification, bank account numbers and every place you have lived for the past 5-10 years.

 Then you wait.
 While they are "processing" the application, they won't show you any of their advertised properties even to let you determine if you are interested.
-From what I have ascertained, their processing consists of calling every reference, bank and previous rental listed and waiting for a call back.
-While you wait, assuming you have the patience (which we didn't), the property may disappear.
+We learned that their processing consists of calling every reference, bank and previous rental listed on the application and waiting for a call back.
+While you wait, assuming you have the patience (which we didn't), the property may be rented to someone else.

-If you want to hedge your bets and apply to several realtors to maximize your options, then your personal information is spread around the town and your references badgered numerous times.
-Realtors advertise their rentals in the paper and on their web pages (usually without explicit addresses) and sometimes show pictures of the property – though rarely the inside of the rental.
+If you want to apply to several property managers to maximize your rental options, your personal information is spread around the town and your references badgered numerous times.
+Rentals are advertised in the local papers and on web sites (usually without explicit addresses).
+Though they sometimes show pictures of the property, they rarely show the inside of the rental.

-I have heard of some lucky folks getting better reception from realtors in advance of their arrival.
+Some lucky folks have gotten better reception from property managers in advance of their arrival.
 Some have even signed a lease sight unseen.
-In Hawaii, with the "diversity" of home upkeep, I would not recommend signing a lease for a rental that you haven't personally inspected.
-If you decide to take the realtor route to find a rental, submit your application in the mail a month or so before you arrive to save yourself the frustration of waiting for them to call all your references.
+In Hawaii, with the "diversity" of home upkeep, we would not recommend signing a lease for a rental that you haven't personally inspected.
+If you decide to take the property manager route to find a rental, submit your application in the mail a month or so before you arrive to save yourself the frustration of waiting for them to call all your references.

 How we picked our neighborhood in Hilo

 Hilo has a lot of variety in neighborhoods, each one very different with benefits and disadvantages.
-It is important to know in advance what key things you want in a rental and neighborhood and what you are willing to give up on.
+It is important to know in advance what key things you want in a neighborhood and what you are willing to deal with.

-Our requirements were to have close proximity to shopping, airport, and downtown.
+Our requirements were to be close to shopping, airport, and downtown.
 That narrowed down our search to the area of Hilo town as shown in this Hilo town map.
-I like this map because it displays the tsunami evacuation areas and one of our requirements was to be above the low lying flood areas.
-The part of Hilo town near the airport, as shown in this Hilo airport area map, is mostly all in the evacuation area.
-We focused on neighborhoods directly above Hilo town which we surveyed for noise (airplane and truck routes, coqui frogs, businesses in the neighborhoods, dogs, etc.), traffic, access to town, and views.
+This map shows the tsunami evacuation areas and one of our requirements was to be above the low lying flood areas.
+The part of Hilo town near the airport, as shown in this Hilo airport area map, is mostly in the evacuation area.
+We focused on neighborhoods directly above Hilo town which we surveyed for noise, dogs, traffic, coqui frogs, views, and access to town.

-Areas further out of town in Puna were ruled out by us after timing the drive to Hilo.
-There are other issues in Puna regarding road conditions, water service, insurability, flooding, lava hazard, etc. Even if you are focused on Hilo like we were, I highly recommend checking out Puna (Puna Guide) and its residential areas: Kea'au, Hawaiian Paradise Park (HPP), Orchidland, Ainaloa, Tiki Gardens, Hawaiian Acres, Fern Acres, Pahoa, Hawaiian Beaches, etc. We were amazed at the number of people living there and the growing number of businesses sprouting up.
-Puna is 320,000 acres, almost as big as the island of Oahu, and it is the fastest growing area on the Big Island.
-Puna's population and business growth impacts the town of Hilo, the use of services, traffic, retail, and business opportunities.
+Areas further out of town in Puna were ruled out by us after experiencing how long the drive took to Hilo.
+There are other issues in Puna regarding road conditions, water service, insurability, flooding, lava hazard, etc. Even if you are focused on Hilo like we were, we recommend learning about Puna and its residential areas: Kea'au, Hawaiian Paradise Park (HPP), Orchidland, Ainaloa, Tiki Gardens, Hawaiian Acres, Fern Acres, Pahoa, Hawaiian Beaches, and others.
+We were amazed at the number of people living there and the growing number of businesses there.
+Puna District encompasses 320,000 acres, almost as big as the island of Oahu, and is the fastest growing area (in terms of population and land area) in Hawaii.
+Puna's population and business growth is changing the town of Hilo, the use of services, traffic, retail, and business opportunities.

 Back to Top of page